mpeder75/SimpleMicroservicesDemo/README.md

 1. Create OrderService and CustomerServices using a Onion template (KbrOnionTemplate-Core-8.bat)
 2. Implement CustomerService using a MSSSQL database with seeded data
-3. Implement OrderService using a MSSSQL database with seeded data.
+3. Implement OrderService using a MSSSQL database.
 And using a domain service to check creditmax.
 The domain service uses a CustomerProxy (HttpClient) to talk to the CustomerService.